What Florida Employers Need to Know About the Florida Medical Leave Act (FMLA)

 Get Legal Assistance Now

 At Pike & Lustig, LLP, we have extensive experience handling Florida employment law claims.
 If you have any questions about the FMLA or any other employment law issues, please contact our team today to set up a free review of your case.
-We have offices in West Palm Beach and Miami and represent clients throughout South Florida, including in Hialeah, Fort Lauderdale and Miramar.
+We have offices in West Palm Beach, Wellington and Miami and represent clients throughout South Florida, including in Hialeah, Fort Lauderdale and Miramar.